JEichlerSummers/jeichlersummers.github.com/_posts/2015-02-18-Negative-Effects-Of-Going-Viral-Writers.md

 <h3>After the fun of the fair</h3>

 Writing today sucked though.
 It needed to be good!
 No - GREAT!
 People needed to love it.
 I wasn’t writing for me, but for the 21,000 people of yesterday - even though only 0.1% of them (the 25 that followed me on Twitter) might actually read what I had to write.
-I flicked through my list of proposed posts and began to edit a rough draft about business with asymmetric information.
+I flicked through my list of proposed posts and began to edit a rough draft of one on business with asymmetric information.
 I couldn't write it.
 I couldn't write anything.

 Just like a little kid, so proud of what he had achieved, so scared of not achieving it again - I was frozen.
 Writers block on day five!